Skip to main content

 If you are building a partner integration, the Grain team provides the organization ID when API access is approved.
 Request API access.

-Multi-organization users
+Multi-organization OAuth users

 A single user can be a member of multiple churches (for example a bookkeeper serving several clients).
 Your application should: